HaooChenn/SAR3D_reproduce/README.md

 3. **Download pretrained models** 📥

-The pretrained models will be automatically downloaded to the `checkpoints` folder during first run.
+The pretrained models will be automatically downloaded to the `checkpoint` folder during first run.

 You can also manually download them from our [model zoo](https://huggingface.co/cyw-3d/sar3d):